LaurentDardenne/ParameterSetRules/RuleDocumentation/Measure-ParameterNameShouldBePascalCase.md

 ## Description

-The parameter names should be in PascalCase.
+The parameter names should be in Pascal case.

 ## How

-Rewrite with the namming convention PascalCase.
+Rewrite the parameter name with the Pascal case namming convention .

 ## Example